MoudBarthezEllouta/repair-unit-economics/README.md

 confidence intervals, model/failure-mix adjustment and a controlled experiment.
 It operates in memory; the demo is not a claim of warehouse-scale benchmarking.

-Developed with AI assistance.
 Business framing and implementation are separated from the employer's data and systems.
 MIT licensed.